Reference Date: 11-November-2014

 FOOD SECURITY SNAPSHOT

-A good crop was already gathered in 2012.
-The 2012 cereal output was estimated at about 1.5 million tonnes, similar to the previous year’s good crop.
-This level of production was 12 percent above the average of the previous five years.
-The improvement was also driven by a significant growth in rice production which increased by 75 percent over the previous two years.
+In 2013, cereal output was estimated at about 1.4 million tonnes, 8 percent lower than the previous year’s good crop.
+This level of production was similar to the average of the previous five years.

 Prices of maize, the main staple food, were mostly stable in recent months, and remained significantly lower than a year earlier reflecting adequate supplies as well as generally favourable prospects for the 2014 cropping season across the subregion.
 The beginning of the 2014 first harvesting season in August has put downward pressure on prices in most markets across the country.
 Maize prices declined by up to 35 percent between July and September 2014.
 Prices of imported rice, mainly consumed in urban centres, remained stable across the country, in line with trends in international markets.